37 Cheap Items that Will Remain Priceless in Prepping

 15. Lighters

-Lighters will be extremely valuable following a major disaster because they can be used to start a fire, light your way, help attract the rescue teams, and more.
+Lighters will be extremely valuable following a major disaster because they can be used to start a fire, light your way, help attract rescue teams, and more.

 16. Matches